Myrmex/macronizer-api/README.md

 - `ambiguous` (boolean): true to mark ambiguous results.
 In this case, the output will be HTML instead of plain text, with `span` elements wrapping each word, with a `class` attribute equal to `ambig` or `unknown` (or `auto` for unmarked vowels).
 In turn, each of these spans will wrap the vowels inside an attribute-less span `element`.
 You can use the options below to convert it before returning the result.
 - `normalizeWS` (boolean): true to normalize whitespace in text before macronization.
 This normalizes space/tab characters by replacing them with a single space, and trimming the text at both edges.
 It also normalizes CR+LF into LF only.
 - `precomposeMN` (boolean): true to to apply Mn-category Unicode characters precomposition before macronization.
 This precomposes Unicode Mn-category characters with their letters wherever possible.
 Apply this filter when the input text has Mn-characters to avoid potential issues with macronization.
+- `dropNonMacronEscapes`: whether to drop escapes referred to vowels not having a macron.
+When macronizer returns a marked word, all the vowels in it are wrapped in a span, which can be rendered here according to the values set for the escape properties of these options.
+So, a word like `Gallia` might come out marked as ambiguous, having vowels `a`, `i`, and `ā` marked inside it; yet, while the marks have the purpose of locating vowels, it's only the `ā` with the macron which should be intended as ambiguous.
+When this option is true, the escapes specified by the other escape properties will be applied only to vowels having a macron.
 - `unmarkedEscapeOpen` (string): the optional opening escape to use for an unmarked-form vowel.
 - `unmarkedEscapeClose` (string): the optional closing escape to use for an unmarked-form vowel.
 - `ambiguousEscapeOpen` (string): the optional opening escape to use for an ambiguous-form vowel.